The optimal frequency for safe and effective communication

 When selecting a frequency, three factors should be considered.
 Firstly, it is crucial to ascertain which frequencies are legally permitted in the region where you will be using the transmitter, as certain frequencies are restricted to specific applications like military or aviation.
 Secondly, it is important to assess the presence of potential interference from other wireless connections.
 Lastly, consider whether there are any physical obstructions like steel frames or walls that might disrupt or impede the wireless connection.

 1. Which frequencies to use?

 Radio frequencies are commonly regulated, and their permitted use can vary depending on the region of the world where the equipment is to be used.
 For instance, in Europe, 433 or 869 MHz frequencies are commonly used, while in American countries, 433 or 915 MHz frequencies are popular.
 If a manufacturer supplies machines worldwide, the more universal frequency of 2.4 GHz may be convenient.

 As a general rule, high frequencies (treble) with shorter waveforms travel shorter distances and tend to reflect off walls quickly.
 Conversely, low frequencies (bass) with longer waveforms can travel greater distances and are more likely to penetrate walls or obstacles.

 2. The best possible signal

 Tele Radio systems incorporate various technologies to ensure the best possible signal quality.
 It is crucial to avoid interference from other wireless connections.
 The technology has been developed and secured to address this concern.

 3. Avoiding or bypassing obstacles

-This is of great importance for (heavy) hoisting and lifting applications, industrial applications such as conveyor belts and rubble crushers, but just as much for controlling gates, doors and for excavators, dredgers and various vehicles, from recovery vehicles to concrete mixers.
+This level of security is of utmost importance in applications involving heavy lifting and hoisting, industrial operations like conveyor belts and rubble crushers, as well as gate and door control, excavators, dredgers, and various vehicles ranging from recovery vehicles to concrete mixers.